-I speak to a large number of various groups about estate planning – both through seminars we present and to individuals that call in or come in to our offices.
-I often get questions or comments from widows or widowers who think they have met their estate planning needs by putting one of their children on the deed of their home as Joint Tenants with Right of Survivorship.
-Simply speaking, this means that when the parent dies, and their death certificate is recorded, the house immediately belongs to the child.
-No probate and no problems…right?
-Well things may transpire that way and they may not.
-Here are some of the potential problems with Joint Tenancy and why we often recommend that our clients avoid using it.
+I often talk to different groups about estate planning, both in seminars and in our offices.
+Sometimes, widows or widowers ask questions about adding one of their children to their home’s deed as Joint Tenants with Right of Survivorship.
+In simple terms, this means that when the parent passes away and their death certificate is recorded, the house automatically belongs to the child.
+It seems like an easy solution without any issues, right?
+Well, it might not always work out that way.
+Here are some potential problems with Joint Tenancy and why we usually advise against it.

-Often when we try to do things on our own we can create unintended consequences that may have significant impacts on your way of life.
-Taking the time to create a proper estate plan with a Living Trust is the best way to avoid probate while still giving you the flexibility and full control to deal with the many changes that happen in your life and your circumstances.
+Trying to handle things on your own can lead to unintended consequences that might seriously affect your life.
+Creating a proper estate plan with a Living Trust is the best way to avoid probate while still giving you the flexibility and control to deal with changes in your life and circumstances.

-For more information, schedule a free consultation with an MH estate planning attorney by calling 888.222.1328.
+For more information about probate on a house or any other estate planning matters, you can schedule a free consultation with an estate planning attorney by calling 888.222.1328.